A quick message from Founder, Bill Carlson:

 How do I avoid bringing home bed bugs when traveling?

-The greatest risk of bed bugs is when traveling.
+The most significant risk of bed bugs is when traveling.
 This is where most people tend to pick up bed bugs and bring them back home.
 Regardless of the type of accommodations you have, you should always inspect your room.
 You'll want to pull back the sheets for signs of bed bugs.
 Check behind the headboard, in the seams of upholstered furniture, etc.

-If you see any signs of bed bugs, let the hotel management know immediately and ask for another room, in another part of the hotel.
+If you see any signs of bed bugs, let the hotel management know immediately and ask for another room in another part of the hotel.

 Thoroughly vacuum luggage or steam heat luggage.
 Carefully inspect all seams and luggage lining before bringing luggage into your home.